AVEVA/CONNECT-data-services-developer-docs/Content_Portal/Overview/what-does-ocs-do.md

 ### User

 A user is an individual identity that represents a person using OCS.
-When users log in to OCS, they authenticate through an identity provider such as Google or Azure Active Directory.
+When users log in to OCS, they authenticate through an identity provider, such as Google or Azure Active Directory.
 The identity provider authenticates the user, and upon successful authentication, passes a token back to OCS verifying the identity of the user.
 This identity is used by OCS to grant access for a specific time period.

 ### Clients

-Clients have programmatic access to OCS resources through using OCS APIs.
+Clients have programmatic access to OCS resources through OCS APIs.
 There are two primary client types:

 * **Client credential clients** – The most common type of OCS client, used for server-to-server communication without the presence or intervention of a user.
 Examples include PI Adapters or the Edge Data Store sending data to OCS.
 This type of client is issued a client ID and secret.
 After authentication, the client is granted an access token with a defined lifetime.